Kyrd0x/furdz/README.md

 # FUD Malware

-Fully Undetectable Malware (remote thread injection) written in C, embedding a Metasploit Payload\
+Fully Undetectable Malware (remote thread injection) written in C, embedding a [Metasploit](https://github.com/rapid7/metasploit-framework) or [Sliver](https://github.com/BishopFox/sliver) Payload.

-**Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs\
+**Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs.\
-Also scoring minimal on VirusTotal (dict encryption with metasploit staged reverse https)
+Also scoring minimal on VirusTotal (dict encryption with metasploit staged reverse https).

 VirusTotal 0 on 27/03/2025